videochat-extension/skipper/README.md

 # License

 This isn't open source, but we're keeping the code visible for transparency.
+For more details, check out the [releases page](https://github.com/videochat-extension/skipper/releases).
 Check out the full license in the installer - the build workflow has the latest version.